 The SMA should be combined with other chart indicators, such as the Price Rate of Change or bullish chart patterns.
 For example, most indicators perform well when a stock is trending either up or down.
 However, when the price consolidates, SMA provides many false buy and sell signals, causing small losses in trading.
 Make sure not to trade this indicator during consolidating markets.

-Can the SMA be used for Buy and Sell Signals?
+Should the SMA be used to Buy and Sell?

 The Best Settings for SMA